AnshikaSharma210/tribute-page/README.md

 # tribute-page
-Atribute page to MSD using HTML, CSS, JS
+A tribute page to MSD using HTML, CSS, JS

 Visit the site here: